Upcoming at The Contemporary Austin – Jones Center on Congress Avenue and The Contemporary Austin – Laguna Gloria

 In May 2018, The Contemporary Austin and The FLAG Art Foundation announced the expansion and renaming of the award to the Suzanne Deal Booth / FLAG Art Foundation Prize.
 This prize includes a $200,000 award to an artist, along with all production expenses for a solo exhibition premiering in Austin and traveling to The FLAG Art Foundation in New York, an accompanying scholarly publication, and related public programming.
 The mission of the inaugural prize remains the same: each winning artist is selected based on his or her outstanding merit and strong record of international museum and gallery exhibitions and is an individual whom the advisory committee deems deserving of increased recognition, and for whom the award and exhibition would be transformative.

 Emerging from Suzanne Deal Booth’s initial vision for the art prize she launched with The Contemporary Austin in 2016, the Suzanne Deal Booth / FLAG Art Foundation Prize has doubled in monetary value thanks to the generous support of The FLAG Art Foundation, becoming one of the largest awards presented to an artist and one of the most ambitious art prizes globally.
+Learn more about the 2020 prize here.

 Members are invited to preview and celebrate our Spring 2020 exhibition by artist Nicole Eisenman, recipient of the museum’s 2020 Suzanne Deal Booth / FLAG Art Foundation Prize, before it opens to the public!